2024 Minnesota House of Representatives election: District 61A

 District 61A is located in downtown and Calhoun-Isles in south Minneapolis, including neighborhoods such as Uptown, Loring Park, Bryn Mayr, Lowry Hill, and Cedar-Isles-Dean.
-Incumbent Frank Hornstein (DFL), first elected in 2002, is retiring.
+Incumbent Frank Hornstein (DFL), first elected in 2002, was retiring.

 District 61A was the only contested DFL primary for a House seat in Minneapolis or Saint Paul.
-The primary drew attention for its online activity: candidate Will Stancil, known for his Twitter presence, attracted the attention of media and of right-wing extremists who made threats to multiple candidates.
+The primary drew attention for its online activity: candidate Will Stancil, known for his Twitter presence, attracted the attention of media and of right-wing extremists.
+Some extremists, posing as Stancil supporters, made threats to other candidates.

-Katie Jones, an engineer, first won the DFL primary over attorney Will Stancil and legislative aide Isabel Rolfes, then won the seat over Green Party candidate Toya López with 83.92% of the vote.
+Katie Jones, an engineer, first won the DFL primary over attorney Will Stancil and legislative aide Isabel Rolfes, then won the seat over Green Party candidate Toya López with 84% of the vote.